START/END DATE: 6/20/2023 - 8/28/2023

 - Experience working with diverse populations and an ability to apply a racial equity lens towards anti-hunger work

 - Second language skill (especially Spanish, Somali, Amharic, Vietnamese, Tagalog, Russian, or Ukrainian) is highly desirable so that we can offer services to families in their preferred or native languages.

 - Consistent access to a personal vehicle is needed.
 Members who travel between service sites will receive mileage reimbursement at IRS standard rates

 Members will frequently move or lift boxes weighing up to 30 pounds.
 This position may frequently involve service in outdoor weather conditions, and may involve standing, walking, or moving around the service location for the duration of a shift.
 This position frequently communicates with staff and community members, and must be able to exchange accurate information.

 Commitment to Equity in Hiring: Hunger and poverty disproportionately hurt the most marginalized people in society — including people of color, people from working class backgrounds, women, and people who identify as LGBTQ+.
 We believe that these communities must be centered in the work we do.
 We strongly encourage applications from people with these identities or who are members of other marginalized communities.

-Note on COVID-19: AmeriCorps service, including serving at a food bank or meals site, fills a critical need in our community and is considered essential work.
+Note on COVID-19: AmeriCorps service fills a critical need in our community and is considered essential work.
 This is a community-facing position, and members of our team will be required to serve on-site, with limited opportunities for remote work.
 In this position, you may have direct contact with other team members and members of the community.
-United Way is following all guidance from the Centers for Disease Control and the Washington State Department of Health regarding social distancing and safety measures.
-We are eager to support you in having a safe and impactful AmeriCorps term.
+You will have access to personal Protective Equipment (PPEs) as needed.
+You must be fully vaccinated against COVID-19 according to CDC guidelines.